layerml/onboarding-project/tutorial4/README.md

 ```

 ## Step II: Train the model version 1.1 [Baseline]
-To build the whole project for the first time:
+To build existing Layer entities including the baseline model for the first time, run:
 ```commandline
 layer start
 ```

-To see the model version 1.1 on Web UI:
+Once you run the command above, you will also have a model trained.
+To see the model version 1.1 on the Web UI:
 > Click on the model link on the CLI

 ## Step III: Train the model version 2.1 [Change in model parameters]